customers and associates.

 - External Links

 - The protection of your privacy and personal information is important to us.
 We make sure that not only do we have appropriate security measures in place, but that any other organisation we work with to provide a service also meets the same standard as us.
+We do this through processor agreements where appropriate.

 - We will make it clear at the point at which we request your information, what we are collecting it for and how we are going to use it.
+In general, we collect only the data we need to process your application or subscription and provide the services you have requested from us.

 - We will collect and use your personal information only if we have your permission or we have sensible, business reasons for doing so, such as collecting enough information to manage your registration or subscription.